ericclack/pygamezero_candy/doc/part1.rst

 - Press **Play**

+OK, just one tile. :code:`screen.blit` displays the image :code:`1.png` on the screen at co-ordinates (0,0).

-OK, one tile.
-We need more, in fact we need to fill the screen.
+*We need more than one tile of course, in fact we need to fill the entire screen.*

 Change your :code:`draw` function to the following:

 .. code:: python